Foundation Degree in Engineering (Electrical & Electronic Engineering, Mechatronic and Robotic Engineering pathways)

-Our courses encompass a choice of pathways including Electrical & Electronic Engineering, Mechatronics and Robotics.
-Subjects such as Engineering Design, Mechanical Principles & Applications and Engineering Maths to units such as Communication for Engineers, where you’ll learn how to communicate information to your peers and colleagues.
+Our courses encompass a choice of pathways including Electrical & Electronic Engineering, and Mechatronic and Robotic Engineering.
+There is a range of content from subjects such as Engineering Design, Mechanical Principles & Applications and Engineering Maths to units such as Communication for Engineers, where you’ll learn how to communicate information to your peers and colleagues.

 Our teaching and learning philosophy is “you can’t just read a text book and become a good engineer”.
 Engineering is a practical subject.
 We holistically develop your theoretical and practical skills in parallel so that wherever you progress to, you’re ready and have the skills for what lies ahead.
-Whether that’s to continue in Higher Education, an apprenticeship or directly into employment.
-Former students have joined companies such as JLR, Bentley Motors and Monarch Aircraft Engineering.
-You’ll be taught in a state of the art facility with modern equipment by an expert team of lecturer who collectively bring a wealth of industrial and research experience with them.
+You’ll be taught in a state of the art facility with modern equipment by an expert team of lecturers who collectively bring a wealth of industrial and research experience with them.

-The programme will provide a parallel path to the first two years of the traditional degree programmes at UoB.
-The innovation here is the teaching and learning strategy and wrap-around support will be geared towards the student cohort, with the longer terms at SCCB providing the opportunity to do this.
+The programme will provide a parallel path to the first two years of the traditional degree programmes at the University of Birmingham.
+The innovation here is the teaching and learning strategy, and wrap-around support will be geared towards the student cohort, with the longer terms at South & City College providing the opportunity to do this.
 Support for summer industrial placements will be built into the programme as “value-added” rather than credit bearing; the experience will connect to the project work through the academic years, for which the syllabus, learning objectives and assessment methods are professionally-focussed.